chauxvive/100-days-of-code/log.md

 ### Day 36: June 24nd, 2018, Sunday

 **Today's Progress**:
-* Playing with VMware
 * Podcast: JS party - graph ql
 * Played with MAMP to get a local Apache server going.
 Yay!
 * Reviewing wordpress videos on treehouse- wow, it's been a while.
 What I really need to understand is how to create a child theme so I can make my current WP page themes more responsive.
 Hard to find the information...
 **Thoughts**: (Still need to make up June 17th.)
 Had a production meeting and discovered it sounds like the gig I had set for when we get home from Tulum may be falling through, so, again, fire under butt to actually get some clients.
 I LOVE figuring things out.
 I adore teaching myself things and teaching others.
 Unfortunately, I do NOT love selling myself.
 I really need to get over it!

 **Links to work:**